jwaltech/CS361-MicroserviceProject/README.md

 How to Receive Data:

-Once the new price has been calculated it will be written onto
+Once the new price has been calculated it will be written onto the file receive.txt along with the current rarity value.
+This time it will have the 'R' prefix to indicate it was sent.
+An 'E' prefix will be used to indicate if there was an error in processing the requested data along with an explanatory text to indicate why there was an error.
+Meanwhile, when the calculateNewPrice() function was called, after data was sent, a while loop was activated thats is reading the recieve.txt file awaiting the arrival of text.
+When Text is detected it is then parsed and if correct the new price is printed to the console.
+The receive.txt file is then cleared and the while loop is broken ending the function.